-School Street-Two-Way Underpass and Tracks Raised Several Feet
+School Street-Option 1: Two-Way Underpass and Tracks Raised Several Feet

+In consultation with the Village of Westbury, Town of North Hempstead, and property owners, Scenario 1B, which retains School Street access to the commercial property on the northwest corner, is the preferred option.
+The communities and property owners requested that access to properties on School Street be retained to the extent possible.
 The School Street crossing would be reconstructed as a two-way grade-separated underpass with a sidewalk on the east side.
 Railroad Avenue would be reconstructed to maintain access to School Street.
 Acquisition of a narrow strip of land would be required from the commercial property on the southeast corner of the intersection of School Street and the LIRR tracks to build a service road to maintain access to the business.
 This option would require raising the LIRR tracks approximately three feet in order to avoid the acquisition of a residential property to the southeast of School Street.
-It also would require the acquisition of the commercial property at the northeast quadrant due to the elimination of access to School Street.
-The following property access options will be explored for this location:
+It also would require the acquisition of the commercial property at the northeast quadrant due to the elimination of access to School Street. \text{Two} property access options \text{were} explored for this location:

-Scenario 1A: Under this scenario, the access of the commercial property on the northwest corner of the intersection of School Street and the LIRR tracks to Union Avenue would be relocated.
+Scenario 1A: Under this scenario, which is not the preferred option, access to the commercial property on the northwest corner of the intersection of School Street and the LIRR tracks would be relocated to Union Avenue.

-Scenario 1B: Under this scenario, access to the commercial property on the northwest corner would be maintained.
+Scenario 1B: Under this scenario, which is the preferred option, School Street access to the commercial property on the northwest corner would be relocated to the north bus access to School Street would be maintained.